 The Delta is a maze of hidden lagoons, lakes and islands, most of which disappear or transform every year with the annual floods.
 The water of the Delta is surprisingly clean, even crystal in certain places where the animals do not graze.
-Covering an area of 17 000 square kilometers, the floodwaters are of great benefit to the inhabiting wildlife as well as human visitors – allowing canoe trips to view game from the waters.
+Covering an area of 17 000 square kilometers, the floodwaters are of great benefit to the inhabiting wildlife as well as human visitors – allowing canoe trips to view the game from the waters.
 Expect to see large herds of elephant playing in the water to escape the heat of the sun, and hippos lazing on the network of green islands.

 WHEN TO VISIT

-The best time to view wildlife is between May and October, when the animals will become more concentrated along the flooded areas, since the vegetation starts to dry out in winter.
-Birding enthusiasts however, should visit between the rainy season from November till April, when the migrant birds are returning home.
+The best time to view wildlife is between May and October when the animals will become more concentrated along the flooded areas since the vegetation starts to dry out in winter.
+Birding enthusiasts, however, should visit between the rainy season from November till April, when the migrant birds are returning home.